Diary of a Youth Ranger

 It was originally going to be a moth session for younger children, so they could come and learn about moths and set them free.
 Since I was doing work experience that week with another volunteer, we had the opportunity to help out with the activities.
 I enjoyed learning about all the different moths, especially now that I can use specific species names in my stories and brag to my friends about being able to identify them.

-(Additional bit by Communities and Education Officer, Becca Badger)
+(By Communities and Education Officer, Becca Badger)

 There are several Youth Ranger groups across our three counties.
 They are designed for secondary-age young people who are interested in local wildlife and global environmental issues, and are a great place for young people to meet others with a similar interest.
 They are a mix of volunteering, surveys, socials, and walks, supporting young people to learn about and take action for wildlife.
-Most sessions are attended independently by young people.
-You can click the link below to find out where your closest group is and how to contact the staff member.